 Pro Tips

-- Use homemade caramel for deeper flavor
+- Use homemade caramel for a deeper flavor.

-- Drizzle chocolate with a spoon or piping bag for clean lines
+- Drizzle chocolate with a spoon or piping bag for clean lines.

-- Sprinkle flaky sea salt while chocolate is still warm
+- Sprinkle flaky sea salt while chocolate is still warm.

 Step-by-Step Instructions

 Start by beating the softened cream cheese, powdered sugar, and vanilla extract in a mixing bowl until smooth and fluffy.
+This creates the creamy base for your cheesecake balls.

 Scoop the mixture into 1-inch portions and roll into balls.
 Place them on a parchment-lined tray and freeze for 30–45 minutes until firm enough to handle.